 Administrators require the same degree of control over peer servers that they have over departmental server systems.
-In Windows "Chicago," administrators will be able to view the connections, shares, open files and audit log on a remote peer server.
-They will also be able to control connections and shares, and close opened files.
+In Windows 95, administrators can view the connections, shares, open files, and audit log on a remote peer server.
+They can also control connections and shares, and close opened files.
 An administrator can install a peer server without allowing the user to share files or printers, so the administrator can share resources or download driver upgrades and patches without user interaction.